 - (4) 2 Kaiser Plaza Parking Lot is a 44,642 square foot parcel of land currently being used as a surface parking lot.
 We are entitled to develop an office building with a maximum of 800,000 rentable square feet.
-Alternatively, we are also evaluating a multifamily development.
-As of March 31, 2024, this property was in pre-development phase, and the Company has not finalized the formal development plan for the property. - (5) The Company is evaluating different development options including multifamily development.
-As of March 31, 2024, this property was in predevelopment phase, and the Company has not finalized the formal development plan for the property. - (6) The property is located on a land site of approximately 7,450 square feet.
-The Company intends to complete pre-development and entitlement work to provide optionality for future multifamily development.
-As of March 31, 2024, this property was in pre-development phase, and the Company has not finalized the formal development plan for the property. - (7) The 4750 Wilshire JV, in which the Company has a 20% ownership interest, is in the process of converting two of the three floors of an office building in Los Angeles, California from office-use into 68 for-lease multifamily units, with the first floor of the building continuing to function as 30,335 square feet of office space.
-The total cost of the 4750 Wilshire Project is expected to be approximately \$31.0 million (our share of which will be \$6.2 million), which will be financed by a combination of equity contributions from the Company and co-investors as well as a mortgage loan from a third-party lender.
-In connection with the 4750 Wilshire Project, the Company initially received cash sales proceeds from the joint venture partners.
-Further, the Company has earned and will continue to earn management fees from co-investors in connection with their co-investment in the 4750 Wilshire Project.
-As of March 31, 2024, total costs of \$17.3 million had been incurred by the 4750 Wilshire JV in connection with the 4750 Wilshire Project.
-The 4750 Wilshire Project is expected to be completed by the fourth quarter of 2024. - (8) CMCT and a CIM-managed separate account purchased the property in February 2022 through a joint venture.
+Alternatively, we are also evaluating a multifamily development. - (5) The Company is evaluating different development options including multifamily development. - (6) The property is located on a land site of approximately 7,450 square feet.
+The Company intends to complete pre-development and entitlement work to provide optionality for future multifamily development. - (7) In connection with the 4750 Wilshire Project, the Company is no longer classifying approximately 110,000 square feet of vacant space at its property at 4750 Wilshire Boulevard in Los Angeles, California as rentable office square footage as of December 31, 2023.
+We sold 80% of our interest in 4750 Wilshire Boulevard to the 4750 Wilshire JV Partners in February 2023 with our remaining 20% interest now invested in a newly-formed joint venture with the JV Partners.
+The 4750 Wilshire Project is in the process of converting two out of the building's three floors into 68 for-lease multifamily units. - (8) CMCT and a CIM-managed separate account purchased the property in February 2022 through a joint venture.
 CMCT owns approximately 44% of the property.
 The amounts shown in the table represent 100% of the property. - (9) The Company owns 100% of the 4750 Wilshire Boulevard backlot land parcel.
-The site is being evaluated for potential multifamily development and currently is being utilized as a surface parking lot.
-As of March 31, 2024, this property was in pre-development phase, and the Company has not finalized the formal development plan for the property. - (10) The Company owns approximately 29% of the property.
+The site is being evaluated for potential multifamily development and currently is being utilized as a surface parking lot. - (10) The Company owns approximately 29% of the property.
 The amounts shown in the table represent 100% of the property.
 The property has a site area of approximately 44,141 square feet and currently contains a parking garage which is being leased to a third party.
-The site is being evaluated for different development options, including creative office space or other commercial use.
-As of March 31, 2024, this property was in pre-development phase, and the Company has not finalized the formal development plan for the property.
+The site is being evaluated for different development options., including creative office space or other commercial space.